-Zurt Olson is an associate professor of law.
+Kurt Olson is an associate professor of law.
 He teaches

-Writing and Legal Research, Legal Ethics, Introduction to the Internet, Law Office Technology, and Cyberspace and the Law.
+Torts, Legal Ethics, Motions & Litigation Practice, Internet Law, and eCommerce & Cybercrimes.
 He has also hosted and participated in numerous MSLAW television programs.
 He received his B.A., magna cum laude, from Colby College and his J.D., magna cum laude, from Massachusetts School of Law.
 Mr. Olson is a practicing attorney in both Massachusetts and New Hampshire and has completed more than one hundred court investigations and reports for the Juvenile Court Department of the trial court of the Commonwealth.